DE EN FR

 How do I cancel, and what happens to my data?

 After the first year the subscription renews automatically and is cancellable monthly — in the app or by email.
 After cancellation, access expires.
 Data is kept for a few weeks so you can change your mind.
 After that, all data is automatically removed.
-A data export is possible at any time (see chapter 11).

 Where can I send feedback or report a bug?